lgbt-foundation/whitepaper/whitepaper.md

 To kickstart the ecosystem of the launch partners and future LGBT Foundation members, an amount of 10% of the initial Token supply or 100,000,000 tokens will be granted to the users of the participating partners.
 This will allow each app or community to immediately utilize the tokens and to move existing reward programs seamlessly to the LGBT Token.

-### Team
+### Team Tokens

 The Team Tokens are used in two capacities.
 They are a compensation for the hard work of many people that made this initiative a reality, but they are also meant as an incentive for future contributors of the LGBT Foundation.
 All Team Tokens will be locked for at least 12 months and are vested over time while being bound to milestones and goals.

 ### Service Providers and Advisors

 15% of the initial Token supply is reserved for current and future contributors of the LGBT Foundation, including service providers such as legal, marketing or technical experts, and a roster of advisors from a wide range of backgrounds.
-The tokens will be generally in lock-up and are vesting based on milestones such as reaching a certain adaption rate or brining a certain amount of partners on board.
+The tokens will be generally in lock-up and are vested based on milestones such as reaching a certain adaption rate or brining a certain amount of partners on board.

-### Reserve
+### Token Reserve

-All remaining, initially created Tokens will stay in reserve to be allocated or offered at a later stage, depending of the market situation and adoption rate.
-The reserve will be governed by the Advisory board and will remain locked for at least 12 months.
+All remaining, initially created Tokens will stay in a reserve to be allocated or offered at a later stage, depending of the market situation and adoption rate.
+The reserve will be governed by the Advisory board and will remain in lock-up for at least 12 months.

 ### LGBT Impact